Your Cart is Empty

 There was an error with PayPalClick here to try again

 Thank you for your business!You should be receiving an order confirmation from Paypal shortly.Exit Shopping Cart

-I have spent years helping people to cope with, and reduce their fears, and phobias.
+Spending years helping people to cope with, and reduce their social anxiety.
 The techniques I teach my clients, whatever the trigger for their condition, can also be applied successfully in this current pandemic.
-I encourage anyone who has a fear or phobia of needles to make contact, and join my free group sessions.
+I’d encourage anyone who is feeling stressed or anxious, to download my free session and see if it helps.”

-To some degree we all have a fear or phobia, but usually we can avoid that fear.
-With the vaccine, if you want to avoid covid then you have to have the vaccine, or take the chance of not catching it by self isolating.
-By having to face a fear it causes worry, this is how our brain handles problems or potential problems, Nova explained.
-But it stops being useful if we become stuck in a cycle of negative thoughts about what is out of our control.
+To some degree it’s natural to worry, and we all do it – it’s how our brain handles problems or potential problems, but it stops being useful if we become stuck in a cycle of negative thoughts.
 We should instead focus on those things within our control, and how we choose to respond to them.

-If I can help ease that stress of having a needle phobia in just a small way, I believe it’s worthwhile trying.
+This pandemic has had many repercussions beyond the actual virus.
+One is the potential impact on mental health and wellbeing.
+And if I can help ease that stress in just a small way, I believe it’s worthwhile trying.”